amz-x/serverless-starter/README.md

 ## Disclaimer

-Please note that all images used in the text above are the property of the respective projects/technologies that are being referenced.
+Please note that all images used in the README.md are the property of the respective projects/technologies that are being referenced.
 I do not claim ownership of these images, and they are used solely for illustrative purposes to help describe the features and functionality of the starter template.
 If you believe that any image has been used inappropriately, please contact me immediately so that I can take appropriate action.

 ___